Held at the Cedarburg Cultural Center, W62 N546 Washington Ave

 Discover how to capture color and light the way the impressionists did.
-Through discussions of historical examples of impressionism and an analysis of the techniques of artists such as Monet and Turner, students will work from photographs to create their own impressionist-style paintings.
+We will discuss historical examples of impressionism, analyzing the techniques of artists such as Monet and Turner.
+Then using demonstration and guided steps, students will work from photographs to create their own impressionist style paintings.
 This class is perfect for beginners or painters who want to challenge their current working methods.
+Supply List available online.

 I picked this book up at the library earlier this week.
 I just thought it sounded interesting… and it is!
 It’s a bit of a “how to” book, but it covers a lot of information about materials and techniques.
 The author, Jonathan Stephenson, ties together historical information with painting technique without being dry or academic.
 He also really creates a broad perspective on how many different ways there are to paint!
 I am having fun with it and might even have to paint along with a few of the demos.